quaffpotion/ggt/README.md

 - [x] Rxy = Ryx
     - [x] Explain how we use Guirardel to get QH(R) subset Rxy.
     - [x] Write up Rxy subset QH(R).
-- [ ] connected coordinate planes are homeomorphic to the fibers of the coordinate functions
-- [ ] connected fibers argument, uses continuous function a(t)/(a(t)+b)
 - [ ] argument that if S has bounded fibers then so does Sx, can't reuse same climbing section type argument, think about first and last times the path is projected to a given point.
-- [ ] elliptic subgroup containment implies equality for locally finite trees
 - [ ] argue that the bad case is all trees in lower splittings

 # To prove